USATT Para

 Table Tennis shall be played according to the Laws and Regulations of the International Table Tennis Federation (ITTF) and can be found in the ITTF Rules Handbook.

-Please check the Tournament Event Section of the USATT website for local, regional and major tournaments in the U.S. You will have to become a member of USATT in order to be eligible to play in USATT events.
+Please check the of the USATT website for local, regional and major tournaments in the U.S. You will have to become a member of USATT in order to be eligible to play in USATT events.

 To improve your table tennis level consistent training is recommended with a coach whether it be group or private instruction and also engaging in free play.
 To find a USATT coach please visit: USATT Coaches List.